notofonts/noto-docs/src/miniarticles/NotoSansSinhala.md

 # Noto Sans Sinhala

-Noto Sans Sinhala is a unmodulated (“sans serif”) design for texts in the Indic _Sinhala_ script.
+Noto Sans Sinhala is an unmodulated (“sans serif”) design for texts in the Indic _Sinhala_ script.

 Noto Sans Sinhala has multiple weights and widths, contains 645 glyphs, 11 OpenType features, and supports 170 characters from 3 Unicode blocks: Sinhala, Basic Latin, General Punctuation.